johnwcowan/r7rs-work/R7RSSmallErrata.md

 is not a symbol.
 In fact it is an error to apply `symbol=?` to non-symbols.
 This is directly analogous to erratum 3.

+30\.
+Notes that the categories Lu, Ll, ...
+Co that are valid in identifiers apply only to *non-ASCII* characters; the valid ASCII characters are given explicitly.